Example configuration entry switch: - platform: gpio pin: 25 name: "Living Room Dehumidifier"

 To create an active-low switch (one that is turned off by default), use the Pin Schema:

-# Example configuration entry switch: - platform: gpio pin: number: 25 inverted: yes
+# Example configuration entry switch: - platform: gpio pin: number: 25 inverted: true

-To create momentary switches, for example switches that toggle a pin for a moment, you can use template switches.
+To create momentary switches, for example switches that toggle a pin for a moment, you can use on_turn_on trigger.

 An example that uses a single relay to activate a remote control button.
 The button can only start or stop the motor of the gate.
 In itself, the button or remote can not know if it opens or closes the gate.
 The relay simulates the button press for 500ms.